teplostanski/vite-plugin-readable-classnames/docs/options/line-number.md

+---
+title: lineNumber Option
+description: Explanation and example of the lineNumber option that appends the source line number to the generated class names.
+---

 # lineNumber

 The `lineNumber` option adds the line number where the class is declared in the source file to the class name.